min2ha/ukwa-site/content/target/39971/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Matthew Kidner on Facebook (Liberal Democrats candidate for Islwyn)

 Matthew Kidner is the Liberal Democrats candidate for Islwyn at the 2016 National Assembly Election.